• Product Introduction

 Q: How to Deploy to an Existing Project?

-A: Just specify the existing project name with the -n parameter in the deployment command, and EdgeOne Pages will auto-update the project deployment.
+A: Specify the name of an existing project using the -n parameter in the deployment command, and the deployment for that project will be updated automatically.

 References